mrwiora/pki-tutorial/docs/simple/index.rst

         -out certs/fred.csr \
         -keyout certs/fred.key

+With the ``openssl req -new`` command we create the private key and CSR for an email-protection certificate.
+We use a :doc:`request configuration file
+<email.conf>` specifically prepared for the task.
 When prompted enter these DN components:
 DC=org, DC=simple, O=Simple Inc, CN=Fred Flintstone,
 emailAddress=fred\@simple.org.
 Leave other fields blank.